International distribution support

 The grant should be considered an extra resource enabling a more robust film release.
 The distributor should not account for this funding as a cost related to the rights holder (sales agent/producer) in the P&A.

 Distributors may only apply for support for films that have been completed in the past three years, calculated from the date of the international premiere, or if the film has yet to screen internationally, from the date of its Swedish premiere, from the time the application is submitted.

 Those distributors granted support are required to credit the Swedish Film Institute as a distribution support agent in all markets for which they have received funding.

 When and how does the application process occur?

-Application has to be made via the Swedish Film Institute's digital application service (link at the end of this page), and support is granted at four meetings per year.
+Application has to be made via the Swedish Film Institute's digital application service (link at the end of this page).
 Ensure that all required documents, i.e. release and marketing plan, release and marketing budget and budget estimates, are submitted at the time of application.

 How are applications assessed?

 Support is allocated based upon the release and marketing plan, and budget estimates as well as the film itself.
 The following factors will impact the decision-making process: